 Upon graduating, you can find employment in the national or international market, for example at universities, research institutes, the public sector or in business, or you can become a self-employed entrepreneur.

-Master's Programme in Agricultural, Environmental and Resource Economics - trailers.
+Master's Programme in Agricultural, Environmental and Resource Economics - trailers on the left.

 The scope of the studies is 120 ECTS credits, including both field-specific advanced studies and optional studies in the field or from other degree programmes.
 The minimum scope of field-specific advanced studies (in both study tracks) is 60 credits, 30 of which are accounted for by the Master’s thesis.
 You are recommended to focus on your Master’s thesis during your second year of Master’s studies.
 The field-specific advanced studies can be found behind the following links according to study track.